acm-cui/website-cui2023/submit/papers.md

 ### 4. Prepare your paper for publication

 If your paper is accepted, you should de-anonymise it.
 You must include [CCS concepts](https://dl.acm.org/ccs "ACM Computing Classification System") and keywords for publication.

+Programme Chairs will send information on how to ready your paper for the publishing process.
+Word users may be required to reimplement their paper, if accepted, into the correct document format for the publishing process, while LaTeX users will have to adjust their <code>documentclass</code>.

 At least one author of each accepted paper must register for the conference, otherwise we cannot guarantee publication of your paper.
 Accepted papers will be archived in the <a href="http://dl.acm.org/" title="The ACM Digital Library">ACM Digital Library</a>.